Bonnie Tyler: Early life

-Tyler was born Gaynor Hopkins on 8 June 1951 in Skewen, Neath, Wales.
-Her father, Glyndŵr Hopkins, was a coal miner and serviceman in the Second World War, and her mother, Elsie Hopkins (née Lewis), was a former homemaker.
-She grew up in a four-bedroom council house with three sisters and two brothers.
-Her siblings had varied music tastes, exposing her to artists such as Elvis Presley, Frank Sinatra and the Beatles.
-Hopkins attended Rhydhir Comprehensive School in Neath, Wales.
-She left school, age 16, with no qualifications and began working in a grocery shop.
-Hopkins and her family were deeply religious Protestants.
-Her first public performance took place in a chapel as a child, singing the Anglican hymn "All Things Bright and Beautiful".
+Gaynor Hopkins was born on 8 June 1951, in Skewen, Neath, Wales.
+Her father, Glyndwr Hopkins, was a coal miner and World War II serviceman, and her mother, Elsie Hopkins (née Lewis), was a housewife.
+She grew up in a four-bedroom council house with three sisters and two brothers (one of her sisters sang backing vocals on a song Tyler wrote with her manager and other writers).
+She was exposed to a variety of singers and genres through her siblings including Elvis Presley, Frank Sinatra, and the Beatles.
+Frankie Miller was the first live act that Tyler saw, and she later recorded duets with him.
+Hopkins attended Rhydhir Comprehensive School in Neath, leaving at 16 with no qualifications, and began working in a grocery shop.
+She and her family were deeply religious Protestant Christians.
+Her first public performance was in a chapel as a child, singing the Anglican hymn "All Things Bright and Beautiful".

-In April 1969, Hopkins was entered into a local talent competition by her aunt, and she came second to an accordionist.
-Inspired to pursue a career in singing, Hopkins found work as a backing singer for Bobby Wayne & the Dixies before forming her own band, Imagination.
-It was around this time that she changed her name to Sherene Davis, to avoid being confused with Welsh folk singer Mary Hopkin.
+In April 1969, Hopkins was entered into a local talent competition by her aunt and came second to an accordionist.
+Inspired to pursue a singing career, she worked as a backing singer for Bobby Wayne & the Dixies before forming her own band, Imagination.
+Around that time, she changed her name to Sherene Davis to avoid confusion with Welsh folk singer Mary Hopkin.

 Career

 1975–1978: The World Starts Tonight and Natural Force

-In 1975, Davis was spotted singing with her band in the Townsman Club, Swansea, by talent scout Roger Bell, who invited her to London to record a demo track.
-After many months had passed, she received a phone call from RCA Records, offering her a recording contract.
-They also recommended that she change her name again.
-After compiling a list of surnames and first names from a newspaper, Davis found a new name in "Bonnie Tyler".
+In 1975, Davis was spotted singing with her band in the Townsman Club in Swansea, Wales, by talent scout Roger Bell, who invited her to London to record a demo track.
+After several months, she received a phone call from RCA Records offering her a recording contract.
+They recommended that she change her name again.
+After compiling a list of surnames and first names from a newspaper, Davis chose the name "Bonnie Tyler".